Easy to Make Vegan, Gluten-free Chilli Sin Carne

 Add the chickpeas and spices (except salt) and stir well; let simmer for another 5 minutes.

-When ready, turn the heat off and allow it to slightly cool before adding salt.
+When ready, turn the heat off and allow the chilli sin carne to slightly cool before adding salt.
 Mix well so that the salt distributes equally.

-Serve warm, replacing the traditional tortillas with pita bread if needed, but remember this recipe of pita is not gluten-free!
+Serve warm, replacing the traditional tortillas with pita bread if needed, but remember this pita recipe is not gluten-free!

 The heat of the chillies will compensate for the heat of the food.
 Perhaps a glass of white wine will help appease that hotness!

-Enjoy your quick, easy and healthy chilli con carne with a glass of chilled wine.
+Enjoy your quick, easy and healthy chilli sin carne with a glass of chilled wine.
 Bon appetite!

 Vegan, Gluten-free Chilli Sin Carne